HackBulgaria/Programming101-3/week9/1-Money-In-The-Bank/README.md

 Then run the program from `start.py`.

 __Try to run the tests.__ If everything is OK you are ready to continue.

+## 1. Refactor it

+We have provided you a "piece of shit" code.
+Yep.
+Blame us all you want.
+But you need to provide some refactoring and make it look cleaner.

+**You have tests.
+Use them for easier refactoring!**

 ## 2. SQL injection